kfonge/Coin_Toss/ReadMe.md

 Multiple rounds to play - a round must begin, end, and there must be a way to check if the game should continue or the overall game is won or lost

+GAME INSTRUCTIONS

+In this game, the player selects their guess--either heads or tails and then clicks Toss Time! to reveal the outcome.
+Two correct guesses out of three wins the game.
+Two wrong guesses means the computer wins.

 TECHNOLOGIES USED

+HTML, CSS, Javascript

 The main technologies used in this project were: